 (F) For purposes of this chapter, commercial or industrial buildings on separate but adjacent parcels, which otherwise meet the setback requirements, may have connecting pedestrian walkways, enclosed or not.
 Pedestrian walkways:

-- (1) shall not contribute to the building area or the number of stories or height of connected buildings; and - (2) must comply with the current adopted edition of the International Building Code, except that the outside width of the walkway shall not exceed 30 feet in width, exclusive of eaves.
+(1) shall not contribute to the building area or the number of stories or height of connected buildings; and outside width of the walkway shall not exceed 30 feet in width, exclusive of eaves.